DavidMurrayP2P/PhotonPowerZero/FDM/10W_Voltaic_Panel_to_Multicomp_enclosure/README.md

 # 10W Voltaic Solar Panel to MULTICOMP PRO MC002194 enclosure

 This is a panel mount for Voltaic's 10W solar panel.
 These have been printed and tested using ABS, but other materials may work well too.
 ASA will almost certainly be as good.
 I also think that PETG will likely work, but this is untested.
-There is a [Bill of Materials (BOM)](#bill-of-materials-bom) which links to multiple sources, at the bottom of the page,
+There is a [Bill of Materials (BOM)](#bill-of-materials-bom) which links to multiple sources, at the bottom of the page.
+All the files required for printing can be found here [10W Voltaic Panel to Multicomp enclosure](https://github.com/DavidMurrayP2P/PhotonPowerZero/tree/main/FDM/10W_Voltaic_Panel_to_Multicomp_enclosure).

 The image below shows the entire stet of printed parts but they must be printed in multiple parts.
+How many parts will depend on your printer size.

 ![Alt text](../../img/10W_voltaic_to_Multicomp_MC002194.png?raw=true "Title")<p style="text-align:center; font-style:italic;">Connect the 10W volatic Panel to the Mutlicomp MC002194 Enclosure and 25mm OD PVC Pipe.
 This is obviously printed in two parts.